ISyncPlus/Profile-Card/README.md

 ## Features

-- Responsive layout optimized for mobile, tablet, and desktop
+- Profile card from Stage 0 with real-time timestamp
-- Accessible semantic HTML structure
+- Contact Us form with client-side validation and toast notifications
-- Real-time timestamp display
+- About Me page with semantic sections
-- Interactive social links
+- Responsive design for mobile, tablet, and desktop
-- Hover animations and modern UI
+- Accessible navigation and form controls
 - BEM methodology for CSS
 - No frameworks or dependencies